 After a thorough visual inspection we mounted them in our CNC machine for some reverse engineering to see how they compared to our programmed specs for factory heads.
-Overall I was pleased with those results as valve guide bore centerlines and register centerlines as well as chamber floor heights were all spot on.
-We did find that the intake ports were rough as corn cobs and out of position (especially the #2 ports) relative to the manifold stud pattern which was properly positioned relative to the registers (thankfully).
-This means port matching, at a minimum, will be critical for good performance and even cylinder filling from cylinder to cylinder.
+Overall I was pleased with those results as valve guide bore centers and register centers as well as chamber floor heights were all spot on.

 Once we were done reverse engineering, we CNC machined valve seat counter-bores using the same feeds and speeds with the same tooling as we use on AMC heads.
 The chips and machined surfaces were identical in appearance to the AMC heads and the machined dimensions were within .0002″ of what we get with the AMC’s.
 That tells me that they at least have similar machinability, which is encouraging regarding alloy characteristics, but hardly conclusive in predicting durability.

 As for the critical features, the chambers are perfect repops and chamber volumes after our finish work measured at 58cc’s, about average for an uncut O.E. head, and were all within .5cc’s of each other, which is nicely within tolerance.
-On the down side the pushrod tube bores were ~.002” small, which was good since the machine work to them was very course and required honing to smooth them out so they won’t tear o-rings.
-The AA supplied fly-cut finish was okay, but the height from chamber to chamber varied by .0025”, which is way out of spec.
+The AA supplied fly-cut surface finish is okay, but a random check of the heights from chamber to chamber varied by .0025”, which is way out of spec.
 Our finish work is within .0005″.